2019–20 Australian bushfire season: Sydney

 On 12 November, under Sydney's first ever catastrophic fire conditions, a fire broke out in the Lane Cove National Park south of Turramurra.
 Under strong winds and extreme heat the fire spread rapidly, growing out of control and impacting the suburban interface across South Turramurra.
 One house caught alight in Lyon Avenue, but was saved by quick responding firefighters.
 As further crews arrived and worked to protect properties, a C-130 Air Tanker made several fire retardant drops directly over firefighters and houses, saving the rest of the suburb.
 The fire was ultimately brought under control several hours later, with one firefighter injured suffering a broken arm.

-Because of the bushfires occurring in the surrounding regions, the Sydney metropolitan area suffered from dangerous smoky haze for several days throughout December, with the air quality being eleven times the hazardous level in some days, making it even worse than New Delhi's, where it was also compared to "smoking 32 cigarettes" by Associate Professor Brian Oliver, a respiratory diseases scientist at the University of Technology Sydney.
+Because of the bushfires occurring in the surrounding regions, the Sydney metropolitan area suffered from dangerous smoky haze for several days throughout December.
+On some days, the air quality was eleven times the hazardous level, making it even worse than New Delhi's.
+The conditions were likened to "smoking 32 cigarettes" by Associate Professor Brian Oliver, a respiratory diseases scientist at the University of Technology Sydney.